NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-07.md

 This is when the allocation of goods and services by a free market is inefficient and results in outcomes that are not optimal for society.

+# Dead weight loss

+A deadweight loss is **a cost to society created by market inefficiency, which occurs when supply and demand are out of equilibrium**.